AMD-AIG-AIMA/pytorch-training-benchmark/README.md

 * **enable_compile**:
 This will enable/disable pytorch compiling.
 Compiling is disabled by default when using fp8 and enabled by default for bf16.
 * **batch_size**:
 This will set the batch size used for pretraining.
+Default is set to 1.

+Listed below are some example run commands for the model benchmarked in this repository using FSDP sharding strategy on different AMD devices.

 ## Run commands for Mistral training with 8k sequence length
 ### MI300